 Frequently Asked Questions

-Besides having one of houston’s largest inventory of fireplaces, perfection supply has a team of knowledgeable experts who are happy to answer any fireplace questions you may have!
+Besides having one of Houston’s largest inventory of fireplaces, perfection supply has a team of knowledgeable experts who are happy to answer any fireplace questions you may have!
 Below is a list of the most frequently asked questions from our customers.
-Use the form on the right to ask additional or more specific questions and one of our experts will contact you.
+Click the Contact Us button below to ask additional questions and one of our experts will contact you.

 Reprogramming Your Remote Control